 By Olivia Pennelle

 On a very basic level, that is a balanced diet.
-It is a much more intuitive picture of healthy eating and it eliminates some of the complexity of the pyramid.
+It is a much more intuitive picture of good nutrition and it eliminates some of the complexity of the pyramid.
 This is what those groups look like:

 Grains should be whole, like brown rice, whole oats, whole wheat bread, and pasta (with no added sugar), sweet potatoes or white potatoes with the skin on.